 What this course could lead to

 Another art course at the May Ward or other adult education institutions.
-Pre-foundation course at Mary Ward Centre of the Access course leading to Higher Education.
+Pre-foundation course at Mary Ward Centre or the Foundation course.
 Continue and develop your skills in watercolour.

 I've been to many Centres to study in London and the Mary Ward Centre is one of the nicest I've studied in.MWC student